amida-tech/recruitment-registry/api/docs/api.md

     });
 ```

-Translations are available to any [GET] method that responds with any one of questions text fields.
+Translations are available to any [GET] method that responds with any one of questions text fields by specifying language url query parameter.
 As an example for `/questions` resource

 ```js
 request